anonklub/anonklub/pm/initial-survey.md

 ### Merkle Tree Basics

 The circuits for most applications require some kind of signature/nullifier verifcation, and set membership.
 Merkle trees are a simple efficient method of set membership, and a circom implementation originating from tornado cash has been well battle tested.
 During my grant I used a Merkle tree with the Poseidon hash, which is a hash function that's efficient in ZK circuits.
 [This implementation](TODO: cite), which verifies a public key, signature, and merkle proof may be instructive for your application.
 Note, that you should remove the public key check if unnecessary, and swap the signature verification out for the most efficient version possible for your constraints.

+### Non-Membership

+Merkle trees don't naturally enable us to prove that an address is *not* in a given list.
+There are two possible modifications we can make to make this possible, and the first is [probably the best option](TODO: cite article).

+The reccomended approach is using a sparse merkle tree.
+A sparse merkle tree of addresses contains every possible address arranged in order.
+Since Ethereum addresses are 160 bits, the merkle tree will be of depth 160 (note the amazing power of logarithmic complexity!), meaning merkle proofs can still be efficiently verified in a ZKP circuit.
+The leaves of the tree will be 1 if the address is included in the set, and 0 if it is not.
+So by providing a normal merkle proof that the leaf corresponding to an address is 0, we prove that the address is not in the list.

+The alternative is sorting a list of addresses, and using 2 adjacent merkle proofs to show that the address's point in the list is unoccupied.
+This is the approach [I used](TODO) in this grant, but I wouldn't reccomend it, due to the complexity of the circuit, and additional proof required to show that the list is sorted.

 ### Offchain, no nullifiers